Transport in Israel: Railways

 Many of Israel's railway lines were constructed before the founding of the state during Ottoman and British rule.
 The first line was the Jaffa–Jerusalem railway, followed by the Jezreel Valley railway, which formed part of the greater Hejaz railway.
 World War I brought the creation of multiple new lines out of military needs: Portions of what is now the Coastal railway were built simultaneously by the Turkish and British and later merged during the British Mandate.
 Southern lines were also built by the warring states—from the north by the Ottomans, and from Rafah in the west by the British.

 Beginning in the mid-1960s, railway development stagnated, and a number of lines (notably, the Jezreel Valley railway and most of the Eastern railway) were abandoned altogether.
 Development restarted in the 1990s, the opening of Tel Aviv's Ayalon railway in 1993 signaling a new era of rail development.
 Lines under construction in the 2000s include the high-speed railway to Jerusalem, an extension of the coastal railway directly from Tel Aviv to Ashdod through the northern Shephelah, and a line from Ashkelon to Beersheba via Sderot, Netivot and Ofakim, as well as a complete reconstruction of the line from Lod to Beersheba.
 These and other extensive infrastructure improvements led to a 20-fold increase in the number of passengers served by Israel Railways between 1990 and 2015.

 After numerous delays due to the complexity of the project, a new line between Tel Aviv and Jerusalem opened in 2019.
 This line is the first electrified railway ever built in the country.
 Israel Railways has ordered Bombardier Traxx electric locomotives for use on this line and for other lines to be converted to electric operation.
 All existing and future electrified mainline railways in Israel use 25 kV 50 Hz overhead electrification.

+The 2023 G20 New Delhi summit proposals included a transit corridor connecting India to the Middle East and Europe through Israel which had been part of earlier Israeli plans designed by Israel Katz, a government transit minister.

-Light rail/subway
+Light rail/Metro

 The 13-kilometre-long Jerusalem Light Rail system began operation in August 2011 and is being extended.
-The construction of the Tel Aviv Light Rail and the Tel Aviv Metro, serving Tel Aviv and surrounding cities, in underway and the first line, the Red Line, is set to open in 2023.
-A significant portion of it will be underground.
+The Tel Aviv Light Rail, serving Tel Aviv and surrounding cities, has opened its first line, the Red Line, in August 2023.
+A significant portion of it is underground, and two other lines are underway, the Green Line and Purple Line.
+A small portion of the Green Line will be underground while the Purple Line will be entirely above-ground.
+In addition, the Tel Aviv Metro, a subway system which will serve Tel Aviv and neighboring cities in the Gush Dan area, is planned.
+It will consist of three lines labelled M1, M2, and M3.
+The first public opening is expected to occur in 2032.